-In addition, it has not yet been fully researched how the human organism reacts to food contaminated with so-called pesticide cocktails.
-It is a recognised fact that children and pregnant women are counted among the risk groups for contaminated food.
-This results in a threat to all partners involved in the life cycle of raisins.
+Furthermore, it has not yet been researched how the human organism reacts to multiply contaminated food with so-called "pesticide cocktails".
+It is a fact, that children and pregnant women are counted among the risk groups for contaminated food.
+This means that all partners involved in the life cycle of sultanas are at risk.

-In order to secure this market for our customers in the long term, Specialty Brokers has registered the EUIPO - brand IPM- (Integrated Pesticide Monitoring) for its unique Turkish raisin cultivation project.
-We support the Turkish farmers and the EU food producers in the development of sustainable raw materials, which support the retail sector in Germany in the implementation of sustainable food.
-It was foreseeable early on that the EU Commission with the new President von der Leyen would restrict the type, use and quantity of pesticides with its "Farm to Fork ( F2F )" strategy.
+In order to safeguard this market for our customers in the long term, Specialty Brokers has registered the EUIPO trademark IPM (Integrated Pesticide Monitoring) for its Turkish sultana cultivation project, which is unique to date.
+We support Turkish farmers and EU food producers in developing sustainable raw materials that help retailers in Germany to implement sustainable food.
+It was foreseeable early on, that the EU Commission, with the new President von der Leyen, will restrict the type, use and quantity of pesticides with its "Farm to Fork (F2F)" strategy.
 Only products that comply with the new rules will have a chance on the European market in the future, and the planned EU supply chain law and the EU regulation on multiple contamination with pesticides in food clearly show that, in addition to domestic producers, suppliers from so-called third countries and local processors will also be called to account if they want to have a chance on the European market.

-IPM is based on raisins with a maximum of 4 pro-active pesticides approved by the EU and produced in a close partnership between local Turkish farmers and the exporter Özgür (the world's largest processor of raisins with about 80 TMT annual production).
-Raw materials are only purchased from certified and registered farmers who meet the quality requirements.
+IPM is based on sultanas produced with a maximum of 4 pro-active pesticides, approved by the EU and in close partnership of local Turkish farmers and our exporter Özgür (the world's largest processor of sultanas with about 80 TMT annual production).
+Raw material is only purchased from audited and registered farmers who meet the quality requirements.
 All farmers involved in the IPM project purchase their max.
 4 pesticides from Özgür.
-This is done at subsidized prices and guarantees transparency and traceability of the delivered batches.
-All inspection reports are digitalized and allow the buyer the complete traceability according to F2F.
-Tests and corresponding certificates are stringently checked and recorded.
+This is done at subsidised prices and guarantees transparency and traceability for the delivered batches.
+All test reports are digitised and enable the buyer to trace the products completely according to F2F.
+Added to this are tests and corresponding test certificates.

-In addition to achieving increased prices for the raw materials supplied in this way, the farmers receive training in the use of pesticides and the social and ethical requirements that are important for long-term export to Europe in accordance with F2F.
-With these measures we not only ensure the compliant supply of our EU customers, but also protect the livelihood of the raisin farmers in Turkey and their families.
-It is forgotten too often that the EU F2F strategy will be a dramatic learning process for all market participants in the future.
+In addition to higher prices for the raw material supplied in such a way, the farmers receive training in the use of pesticides and the social and ethical requirements that are important for long-term export to Europe in accordance with F2F.
+With these practices, we not only ensure compliant supply to our EU customers, but also protect the livelihoods of sultana farmers in Turkey and their families.
+It is too often forgotten that the EU F2F-strategy will be a dramatic learning process for all market participants in the future.

-All this means a guaranteed and sustainable supply of safe raw materials that are compliant with European standards.
-IPM raisins that meet the EU requirements regarding the type and multiple exposure to pesticides are marked with our IPM brand and immediately visible to the buyer.
-Our Sultanas already meet the EU supply chain requirements in respect to social, healthy and environmentally friendly agriculture.
-All processes of our shipper Özgür have been successfully tested and certified by Intertek according to CEDEX SMETA rules.
+All this means, sustainable products that ensures a supply of safe, European-compliant raw materials.
+IPM sultanas that meet EU requirements for species and multiple pesticide exposure are labelled with our IPM mark and immediately visible to the buyers.
+Our sultanas already meet the EU supply chain requirements regarding social, health- and environment - friendly agriculture.
+Our shipper Özgür has repeatedly had all processes successfully certified by Intertek according to CEDEX SMETA rules.